ExpressionEngine/ExpressionEngine-User-Guide/source/addons/cookie_consent/index.rst

 information.

 .. note:: Installing this module will prevent cookies from being set by all first
-	party ExpressionEngine code and any code that uses the Function class' set_cookie() method.
+	party ExpressionEngine code.
 Cookies may still be set by third party code using PHP, JavasScript, third party scripts, etc.